 A fierce and mobile second-rower whose leadership and try-scoring prowess helped resurrect the South Sydney Rabbitohs from decades in the wilderness.

-Bryan Fletcher’s rugby league career was defined by a combative spirit and an uncanny knack for being in the right place at the right time.
+Bryan Fletcher captained South Sydney in their emotional return to the NRL in 2002, galvanizing a club and its legion of fans.
 Emerging from the Sydney Roosters in the late 1990s, the hard-running forward earned his stripes in the State of Origin arena for New South Wales and pulled on the green and gold for Australia.
-But his legacy was cemented when he became a central figure in the emotional return of South Sydney to the NRL in 2002.
-As captain, his gritty on-field demeanor and crucial tries, often from seemingly impossible positions, galvanized a club and its legion of fans.
+His gritty on-field demeanor and crucial tries, often from seemingly impossible positions, defined his playing style.
 After leading the Rabbitohs' painful but necessary rebuilding years, he finished his playing days with a stint at Wigan in England.
 Fletcher is remembered not just for his representative honors, but as the heart and soul of a team that rekindled a famous club's fire.

 1965–1980